TFMV/parity/README.md

 - Type-aware comparisons with configurable tolerance for numeric values
 - Support for parallel processing

+### DuckDBDiffer

+A DuckDB-based differ can be added by the community or I can add if needed.

 ## Architecture

 Parity is designed with a modular architecture that separates different concerns: